1957 Corvette Specifications: A Brief Overview of Its Options, Production Numbers, Costs, etc.

 A car’s specifications can be a great way to learn about its history.
 The 1957 Chevrolet Corvette is no exception.
 As we look at the 1957 Corvette Specifications, we learn that this is the year that Fuel injection and 4-speed manual transmission were first introduced to Corvette.
 This information might not seem important at first glance, but when you know what options were available for this model, you will get a better idea about what made it so special.
 The production numbers for this model are also important because they tell us how many of these cars have been built over the years.

 As we look at the 1957 Corvette specifications, we remember that Corvette was now in its 5th year of first-generation Corvette’s production and has come a long way.
+The big news for 57 was the fuel-injected engines and the 4-speed manual transmission in the first year in the Corvette.

 The base Corvette sold for $3,176, which was only $56 more than the previous year.
 But to put this into perspective, the average yearly income was $4,494, and the average car at that time sold for $2,749.